-Core network tests check the network environment, network services and external connectivity.
+Core network tests check the network environment, network services, and external connectivity.

 These tests include:

-- AP Scan: Examines the Wi-Fi environment around the sensor and collect BSSIDs, RSSI values, channel information and related information
+- AP Scan: Examines the Wi-Fi environment around the sensor and collect BSSIDs, RSSI values, channel information, and related information

 - SSID Check: Checks whether the configured SSIDs on the sensor are available in the Wi-Fi environment

-- AP Association: Determines if sensor can and how long it takes to associate to the configured SSID/access point
+- AP Association: Determines if the sensor can and how long it takes to associate to the configured SSID/access point

 - Allocate IP: Tests if the sensor is able to obtain an IP address using DHCP (skipped if a static IP address is configured)